Lake Manchester, Queensland: Geography

 The locality is mostly undeveloped mountainous terrain of the south west D'Aguilar Range.
 The north of the suburb is part of the D'Aguilar National Park and most of the southern parts belong to the Brisbane State Forest.

-The western part of the locality in Somerset Region is rural land, predominantly use for grazing on native vegetation.
+The western part of the locality in Somerset Region is rural land, predominantly used for grazing on native vegetation.

 History

+Noogoora Provisional School opened in 1900.
+It must have subsequently closed as residents were requesting it be reopened in 1911.
+It became a State School on 1 December 1914.
+It was renamed Cabbage Tree State School circa 1916-1917.
+It closed circa 1919.
+It was on the southern side of Lake Manchester Road (approx 27.48309°S 152.73824°E).
+The name Noogoora is associated with a large farm of 1425 acre with a 3 mile frontage to the Brisbane River in the area.
+Cabbage Tree Creek is flows near the school and is a tributary of the Brisbane River (27.500557°S 152.735738°E).

 The locality is named after the lake which was created by the Lake Manchester Dam constructed between 1912 and 1916.
 It is named after civil engineer, Ernest James Theodore Manchester, who was the President of the Metropolitan Water and Sewerage Board from 1909 to 1928.
+It impounds Cabbage Tree Creek.